pixel-shift/documentation/source/setup/awsSetUp.rst

 All we then require are the access keys for the IAM user.

-Creating a New IAM User
+Create a New IAM User
 =======================

 An IAM User can be easily created via the AWS Console (Services/IAM/Users), as shown in this section.
 It is also possible to set up an IAM User via the AWS CLI, but this is not covered here - please refer to the `official documentation <https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html>`_ for details.